Year 4

 - prepared

-Our current class novel is 'Gulliver's Travels' Adapted from the novel by Jonathan Swift.
+Our current class novel is 'Theseus and the Minotaur'.

 English and Mathematics Coverage in Year 4: